KevinOchs/hexapod_ros/README.md

 ## 1. Documentation

 This is my implementation of a hexapod functioning in the ROS framework.
 It is still very much a work in progress and I am still actively developing it.
-Its current capabilities are up to 2D mapping its environment.

 Gait style is a simple sinusoidal tripod gait.
 I chose it due to its simplicity and smooth transitions between steps.